5 facts about women’s eggs and fertility

 Women are born with around 1 to 2 million eggs, but when puberty hits the number of eggs is reduced to between 300,000 and 400,000.
 For women, the beginning of their fertile period is marked by ovulation and menstruation.
 Fertility refers to the period in which a woman can get pregnant and give birth.

-2. How many eggs does a woman lose each month?
+2. How many eggs does a woman produce each month?

 After a woman starts her menstrual cycle, one egg is ovulated and about 1,000 (immature) eggs are lost each month.
 The number of eggs a woman loses each month is not influenced by anything that can be controlled.
-While this can seem like a lot eggs to loose each month, don’t worry – this is exactly what the female body is designed to do.
+While this can seem like a lot of eggs to lose each month, do not worry – this is exactly what the female body is designed to do.

-Are you at that point in your life where you are ready to have a baby and have you considered using a sperm donor to have the dream of a baby come true?
-Read more about using a sperm donor here.
+Are you ready to have a baby and have you considered using a sperm donor on your way to parenthood, then follow the link to read more about getting pregnant with donor sperm.